 Over the years, as the town has grown, most of those early shops such as the small grocery stores have moved nearer the expanding neighborhoods and become super markets.
 But Merchants Square retains that friendly, quaint quality much copied today by other shopping districts springing up throughout the country.
 The vision of those early architects put them ahead of their time in this type of design,

 Merchants Square is located at the west end of the Duke of Gloucester Street.
 The one block wide and three blocks deep shopping area is composed of a variety of retail merchant shops and restaurants.
 Although the merchants cater primarily to visitors to the Williamsburg area, many residents shop “downtown” also.
 I may be a tad partial but I believe some of the best food establishments on the east coast (well, at least in the Commonwealth of Virginia) offer their fare here.
 Our guests regularly enjoy Berrets, Fat Canary, & the Blue Talon, just to name a few.

-Some residents complain that tourist prices (high) come along with the location.
-I would argue that opinion by saying quality and uniqueness of the products make most everything purchased in Merchants Square a really good value.
+The quality and uniqueness of the experience make most everything purchased in Merchants Square a really good value.

 It is also a very friendly and peaceful place to just wander and window shop.
 The Street is closed to auto traffic on that block so it makes for a pretty nice outdoor mall.

-A great Market event happens every Saturday (in season).
-Area farmers are invited to sell their produce.
+A great Farmers’ Market event happens every Saturday (in season).
+This is one of the most highly rated Farmers Markets for its size in the country.
 This has become quite a locals place to gather on Saturday mornings.

 And of course do not forget all this can be found right out the front door of our historic Colonial Williamsburg Inn!